 - Use sports massage techniques to relax the associated muscles.

-- Design a rehabilitation programme to improve posture of the shoulder and strength of the affected muscles.
+- Design a rehabilitation programme to improve the posture of the shoulder and strength of the affected muscles.